carp-lang/Carp/docs/CInterop.md

 ; => print_MINUS_first_MINUS_and_MINUS_add__String_Long
 ```

-Looking at the examples should be clear enough but let's break it down:
+Looking at the examples should help illustrate how Carp transforms identifiers
+before producing C code, but let's break it down: Carp will replace illegal
-Carp will replace illegal characters in C with a string representation of them
+characters in C with a string representation of them
 (`- => _MINUS_`, `? => _QMARK_`, etc...)
 If in modules it will prefix the identifier with the modules name.
 When the arguments to a function are generic it will suffix the types to the